epelaaez/SBNDEventSelection/README.md

 source activate_cafana.sh
 ```

-to activate your local `sbnana` build.
+to activate your local `sbnana` build every time you start a new terminal.

 ### Running event selection